 Pre-MA Program Requirements

-Normally, the Pre-MA is a one-year program comprising up to thirty undergraduate credit hours in English (six of which will be from A History of Critical Theory) selected from areas not previously covered by the student.
+Normally, the Pre-MA is a one-year program comprising up to thirty undergraduate credit hours in English, three of which will be from "Introduction to Critical Theory" (ENGL 2650), selected from areas not previously covered by the student.
 Students with a limited background in English may be required to complete more than thirty credit hours; students with a strong background may complete the program with fewer credit hours.
 Nonetheless it is to be understood that the Pre-MA program is not a substitute for a degree in English literature.
 Since every student will have a unique background, each program will be individually established in a conference between the student and the Chair of Graduate English Studies after the student has been accepted into the Faculty of Graduate Studies.

 Pre-MA students are not eligible for graduate fellowships or teaching assistantships.